 When experiencing water damage for the first time or the umpteenth time, there is usually an immense surge of panic and anxiety involved, but that often does no good.
-Quick assessment, evaluation of the situation and, prompt action would go a long way in saving your home and your cash.
+A quick assessment, evaluation of the situation and, prompt action would go a long way in saving your home and your cash.

 The severity of water damage or salvageability of your property depends on a lot of factors and not just the amount of water causing the damage as erroneously believed.